The Home Buying Process: The Offer

 It’s easy to stress over an offer.
 Allow your real estate agent to do his or her job and things will go much smoother.
 Just sit back and relax and wait to hear a response from your offer.
 Hopefully, prepare to celebrate!

 If your offer wasn't accepted, try again with another offer.
 If your offer has been accepted by the seller, there’s a lot of work ahead for the people working on your behalf.
 This is what your agent does on a daily basis.
 They will oversee a to-do list before you close on your new home.
 You will be asked for preferences on these services.
 You do have the option to waive certain professional services.
 Your agent will advise and guide you.

 Things that take place after the offer is accepted:

 - Coordinate with Closing Attorney

 - Repairs if any will need to be completed.

 Your real estate agent will keep you informed of the progress.
 There could be additional addendums to the contract for you to sign.
 There could be other inspections required by your lender.
-Once all of these things are taken care of you will move on to step 5 of the home buying process.
+Once all of these things are taken care of you will move on to the final of the home buying process: the closing.